zalyoung/gitlab-handbook/content/job-families/product/product-design-management.md

 - **Performance tracking:** Define and manage performance indicators for the product design team by independently managing product design KPIs on the [UX KPIs](/handbook/product/ux/performance-indicators/) page in the handbook.
 - **Cross-product collaboration:** Actively advocate for product design throughout the organization by ensuring product design responsibilities are reflected in the product development flow.
 - **Product knowledge:** Help drive cross-product workflows by having an awareness of what's happening across all sections through active participation in design reviews, UX Forum, and group conversations.
-- **Goal setting:** Independently manage the creation and execution of product design [OKRs](/handbook/company/okrs/) with feedback from the product design team and UX leadership.
+- **Goal setting:** Create and execute product design [OKRs](/handbook/company/okrs/) with feedback from the product design team and UX leadership.
 - **UX evangelism:** Ensure UX is prioritized by working with product leadership to identify opportunities for validation and better cross-functional collaboration.
 - **Design strategy:** Communicate significant product design strategy decisions to leadership and the wider company.
 - **People management:** Coach product design managers on how to conduct 1:1s and growth conversations with their direct reports.